thibaudclement/cs269i/docs/lecture-7.md

 We have seen five types of market failures:

-1. Externalities and public goods
+1. Externalities and public goods.
-2. Transaction costs
+2. Transaction costs.
-3. Market thinness
+3. Market thinness.
-4. Timing issues
+4. Timing issues.
-5. Information asymmetry
+5. Information asymmetry.

 Mitigation strategies exist for all five types of market failures.
 </div>